siderolabs/sidero/website/content/docs/v0.5/Overview/resources.md

 See the [ServerClasses](../../resource-configuration/serverclasses/) section of our Configuration docs for examples and more detail.

-### Metal Metadata Server
+### Sidero Controller Manager

-While the metadata server does not present unique CRDs within Kubernetes, it's important to understand the metadata resources that are returned to physical servers during the boot process.
+While the controller does not present unique CRDs within Kubernetes, it's important to understand the metadata resources that are returned to physical servers during the boot process.

 #### Metadata

-The metadata server may be familiar to you if you have used cloud environments previously.
+The Sidero controller manager server may be familiar to you if you have used cloud environments previously.
-Using Talos machine configurations created by the Talos Cluster API bootstrap provider, along with patches specified by editing `Server`/`ServerClass` resources or `TalosConfig`/`TalosControlPlane` resources, metadata is returned to servers who query the metadata server at boot time.
+Using Talos machine configurations created by the Talos Cluster API bootstrap provider, along with patches specified by editing `Server`/`ServerClass` resources or `TalosConfig`/`TalosControlPlane` resources, metadata is returned to servers who query the controller manager at boot time.

 See the [Metadata](../../resource-configuration/metadata/) section of our Configuration docs for examples and more detail.